ucsb/campus-cloud-docs/docs/azure/guardrails.md

 **NSG Flow Logs should be enabled on all Network Security Groups.**

-NSG Flow Logs are deployed automatically via a policy assignment.
-If you create NSGs directly, the policy will deploy Flow Logs for them.
+NSG Flow Logs are enabled automatically by policy.
+If you create NSGs directly, Flow Logs will be configured for them.
 Verify in the NSG configuration that Flow Logs are active.

 ---